mnzaki/guc-berlin-met-bootcamp-2015/welcome.md

 introduce git's basic usage, but if you want a nice fun interactive online tutorial then check out try-git: https://try.github.io/

+Also while introducing git we'll go through some basic command line usage.
+You'll be able to give the computer instructions by typing arcane commands in a black window instead of clicking on buttons.
+You are a computer science student, GUIs are for mere users!
+But don't be fooled, the command line is not just 'cool' or for 'hackers,' it gives you a lot more power!

 Next on our agenda will be an introduction to ruby.
 Ruby is a [dynamic programming language](http://en.wikipedia.org/wiki/Dynamic_programming_language).
 Ruby's syntax is very 'natural' and quite pleasing as long as you take care to not shoot yourself